onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

 ### Create the NGINX ReplicaSets

-The replicasets/nginx.yaml file declares the number of replica sets desired in total across a federation.
+The replicasets/nginx.yaml file declares the number of replica sets desired in total across a multicluster.
 Since we want to ensure that we are deploying an application consistently across all clusters, we will want to specify the number of replicasets in each cluster and also ensure that the total number of replica sets is reflected in the `spec:replicas`.
 If you have 3 clusters and want one replica on each cluster, you would make the `spec:replicas: 3`, if you would like 3 replica sets on each cluster, you would make the `spec:replicas: 9`.
 In the following .yaml file, 3 replica sets will be deployed on each cluster.

 ```
 apiVersion: extensions/v1beta1